ruthkeogh/BARS/README.txt

 #############################################################
-#THIS README FILE DESCRIBES THE FILES IN THE FOLDER BARS_sim
+#THIS README FILE DESCRIBES THE FILES IN THE BARS repository
 #############################################################

 ############